ScornMandark/gundam-tts-assets/README.md

 * Set Scale - defaults to 1/144 scale in game, but you can set it to whatever you want.
 * Set Game - affects how the unit cards are loaded and a few other things.
 * Create - begins the navigation tree for grabbing a unit!
 Lots of units already, more to come.

+If you'd like to contribute, I'd love that!
+I'm putting some resources together to help people get the models set up.

+(Getting 3d models ready to bundle)[/3d%20Model%20Prep%20Instructions.md]